knpuniversity/symfony4/knpu/ep3-doctrine/create-entity.md

 for each one.

 Back at the code, the properties are *private*.
-So, at the bottom of the class, the command generated getter and setter for methods for each one:
+So, at the bottom of the class, the command generated getter and setter methods for each one:

 [[[ code('86b15fb1b1') ]]]